 Rather than using your car to show off your status, regardless of how uncomfortable you feel physically sitting in it, chances are, your priority will now have shifted to making sure you and your passengers are comfortable sitting inside.

-Whether this means downsizing to a smaller car that is easier to handle, or moving from a low slung sports car to something that is higher off the ground for you to get in more easily, this doesn’t mean letting go of style – there are plenty of stylish, yet comfortable models out there.
+Whether this means downsizing to a smaller car that is easier to handle, or moving from a low slung sports car to something higher off the ground for you to get in more easily, this doesn’t mean letting go of style – there are plenty of stylish, yet comfortable models out there.

 Reliability